Action Research Data Collection Methods

 Data Analysis in Action Research

 Data analysis in action research is iterative and cyclical, informing the next phase of the research process.
 The methods used depend on the data collected.
 Qualitative data might be analyzed using thematic analysis, grounded theory, or narrative analysis.
-Quantitative data might involve descriptive statistics, correlations, or other statistical tests.
+Even so, quantitative data might involve descriptive statistics, correlations, or other statistical tests.
 The goal is to identify patterns, themes, and insights that inform the next cycle of planning, acting, observing, and reflecting.

 Conclusion: Choosing the Right Methods for Your Action Research